ayushxx7/ayush-mandowara-blog/content/ReinforcementLearning/03-Model-Based-Method-Dynamic-Programming.md

 - Calculate the value for each action starting from state s, i.e., q(s, a)
 - Select the highest value among the q-values calculated in the previous step.
 - Store v(s)

+# Generalised Policy Iteration (GPI)

+Policy Iteration and Value Iteration are two sides of a coin.

+In policy iteration, you complete the entire policy evaluation to get the estimates of value functions for a given a policy and then use those estimates to improve the policy.
+And then repeat these two steps, until you arrive at optimal state value function.

+In value iteration, for every state update, you’re doing a policy improvement, i.e., updating the state value by picking the most greedy action using current estimates of state-values.

+Generalised Policy Iteration (GPI) is a class of algorithms that pans out the entire range of strategies that fall between Policy Iteration & Value Iteration.
+A GPI is basically the following two steps running in a loop

+1. Updates based on current values
+2. Policy improvement

+A GPI becomes:
+- Policy Iteration: When Policy Evaluation is done till convergence and then one step of Policy Improvement.
+- Value Iteration: When one step of Policy Evaluation is done and then one step of Policy Improvement.

 # References